ASD-Blueprint/desktop.gov.au/program/engagement/ops-model.md

 ---

-### About
-This guide for calculating the sustainment costs of the Microsoft 365 environment
+The operations model was develeoped to help calculate the sustainment costs of the Microsoft 365 environment.

 ### Audience
-This guide is written for technical and non- technical Australian Public Service (APS) agency senior leadership and DTA investment team to estimate the cost of maintaining a Microsoft Modern Workplace (MWP), supported by the Protected Utility Program.
+This guide is written for technical and non-technical Australian Public Service (APS) agency senior leadership and DTA investment team to estimate the cost of maintaining a Microsoft Modern Workplace (MWP), supported by the Protected Utility Program.

-## Summary

 ### Why this guide and calculator were created